ayonli/jsext/README.md

      */
     keepAlive?: boolean;
     /**
-     * Choose whether to use `worker_threads` or `child_process` fron running the script.
+     * Choose whether to use `worker_threads` or `child_process` for running the script.
      * The default setting is `worker_threads`.
      *
      * In browser or Deno, this option is ignored and will always use the web worker.
      */
     adapter?: "worker_threads" | "child_process";
     /**
-     * In browser or Deno, by default, the program loads the worker entry directly from GitHub,
+     * In browser, by default, the program loads the worker entry directly from GitHub,
      * which could be slow due to poor internet connection, we can copy the entry file
      * `bundle/worker-web.mjs` to a local path of our website and set this option to that path
      * so that it can be loaded locally.
      *
      * Or, if the code is bundled, the program won't be able to automatically locate the entry
      * file in the file system, in such case, we can also copy the entry file
-     * (`bundle/worker-web.mjs` for the browser or Deno, `bundle/worker.mjs` for Node.js) to a
+     * (`bundle/worker-web.mjs` for the browser or Deno, `bundle/worker.mjs` for Node.js or Bun)
-     * local directory and supply this option instead.
+     * to a local directory and supply this option instead.
      */
     workerEntry?: string;
 }): Promise<{